JeffreyMJordan/Airacle/README.md

 I tried to be the glue guy and contribute wherever it was needed.
 This included connecting the backend with the frontend, a majority of the styling, setting up the skeleton for the frontend, deploying to heroku and debugging assists.

 ### Setting up the app
 The first thing I needed to do was connect Edan and Jeff's work together.
-To do this, I created a discrete route to the view file (like a controlelr in ruby) Jeff created.
+To do this, I created a discrete route to the view file (like a controller in ruby) Jeff created.
 I then created the form component and a corresponding redux cycle to take input from the form and pass it to Jeff's view.
 I then took the response from the view with the predictions and passed them on to Edan's D3 histogram.

 ```python
 // urls.py